 It is thus a paragon of science with applications that often seem almost as abundant as the evidence for it.
 Our knowledge of evolution has greatly enriched our lives.
 It has also saved many lives.

-Evolution As a Cure for Religiosity
+Evolution As a Weapon Against Religiosity

 And on top of all of that, for a time it helped many people overcome or diminish their religious convictions.
 To this day the facts of evolution help people overcome religion.
 There are many reasons why religious people overcome their religion.